Howard C. Nielson, Jr.

 Phone: (202) 220-9600 | Fax: (202) 220-9601

 Mr. Nielson has extensive litigation, government, and academic experience in the field of constitutional law.
 He has also litigated numerous cases in a variety of other areas, including government contracts, antitrust, and administrative law.
-In addition to his practice at Cooper and Kirk, Mr. Nielson is a Distinguished Lecturer at the J. Reuben Clark Law School at Brigham Young University, where he teaches classes on constitutional, national security, and foreign affairs law.
-In 2008, Mr. Nielson was appointed to serve as a member of the Utah Supreme Courtís Ethics and Discipline Committee.
+In addition to his practice at Cooper and Kirk, Mr. Nielson has taught classes on constitutional, national security, and foreign affairs law as a Distinguished Lecturer at the J. Reuben Clark Law School at Brigham Young University.

 Before joining Cooper and Kirk, Mr. Nielson served from 2001 to 2005 at the U.S. Department of Justice.
 From 2001 to 2003 he was Counsel to the Attorney General, in which capacity he advised the Attorney General on a variety of legal matters and supervised high profile litigation relating to national security and other departmental priorities.
 In 2003 he was appointed Deputy Assistant Attorney General for the Office of Legal Counsel, which provides legal opinions and informal advice to the White House, the Attorney General, and Executive Branch Departments and Agencies on issues covering the full spectrum of international, constitutional, statutory, and regulatory law.
 Mr. Nielson served in this capacity for two years, during which time his work involved a broad range of issues relating to national security and other areas of constitutional, statutory, and international law.